phpList/rest-api/README.md

 ## About this package

-This module will be the REST API for phpList 4.
-It will use functionality from the `phplist/phplist4-core` module (the phpList 4 core).
-It will not contain any SQL queries, but use functionality from the new core for DB access.
+This module is the REST API for phpList 4, providing functions for superusers to manage lists, subscribers and subscriptions via REST calls.
+It uses functionality from the `phplist/phplist4-core` module (the phpList 4 core).
+It does not contain any SQL queries, uses functionality from the new core for DB access.

-This module is optional, i.e., it will be possible to run phpList 4 without the REST API.
+This module is optional, i.e., it is possible to run phpList 4 without the REST API.

 This new REST API can also be used to provide REST access to an existing phpList 3 installation.
 For this, the phpList 3 installation and the phpList 4 installation with the REST API need to share the same database.
+For security reasons, the REST APIs from phpList 3 and phpList 4 should not be used for the same database in parallel, though.

 ## Installation